KiskaSora/st-context-monitor/README.md

 4. The indicator now shows `current/YOUR_LIMIT`

 ## 📝 License
-do whatever you want with it ƪ(˘⌣˘)ʃ
+do whatever you want with it ƪ ( ˘ ⌣ ˘ ) ʃ

 ### Setting a Custom Max Context

 By default, the extension uses your model's maximum context (e.g., 202752 for large models).
 But you might want to set a personal limit: